iswarcb/test/README.md

 3. Coupon acceptance rate is very high towards the early evening time.
 4. Drivers with kids, dont hit bars.
 Sending bar coupons to them can be
    avoided.
+5. Single and married parteners tend to acceot more coupons.
+6. Surprisingly coupon in opposite direction got accepted more.